Skip to Content

 Always ensure your potting mixture is well-draining.
 This is done by preparing a well-draining mixture and choosing a pot with drainage holes.
 Perlite and coarse sand will improve the drainage of the potting mixture.

-For outdoor planting as well, this plant needs rich, well-draining soil that has a pH ranging from 5.5 to 6.0.
-The recommended USDA hardiness zones are 11 and 12.
+This plant needs rich, well-draining soil with a pH ranging from 5.5 to 6.0 inside and outdoors.
+The recommended USDA hardiness zones are 11 and 12, according to Missouri Botanical Gardens.

 Water the plant well so that the soil remains moist at all times.
-But do not let the soil remain saturated with roots staying in the water.
+But do not let the soil stay saturated with roots in the water.
 This plant does not like to dry out completely or remain in soggy soil.
 I water mine once every week.

-Place your Maranta Lemon Lime in bright sunlight that has been filtered.
+Place your Maranta Lemon Lime in bright sunlight that is filtered.
 This plant will not tolerate direct sun as it will eventually scorch the leaves, killing your plant.
 Therefore it is best to keep it near shaded windows.

-This plant likes to grow in temperatures between 60 to 80 degrees Fahrenheit ( 15.5 to 26.7 degrees Celsius).
+This plant grows in temperatures between 60 to 80 degrees Fahrenheit ( 15.5 to 26.7 degrees Celsius).
 A temperature lower than 60 degrees Fahrenheit( 15.5 degrees Celsius) will damage the leaves.

 The Maranta Lemon Lime, like other variations of this species, loves high humidity.
 Remember, all plants from the Marantaceae plant family require humidity.
 You can ensure this by misting your plant regularly.

 Another method is to set up a container or tray of water.
 As this water evaporates, the air humidity level rises.
-It is important to make sure the plant itself is not resting in the water.
+It is important to ensure the plant is not resting in the water.

-If the indoor humidity level at your place is lower than 65%, I would highly recommend getting a humidifier to maintain the required air moisture.
+If the indoor humidity level at your place is lower than 65%, I recommend getting a humidifier to maintain the required air moisture.

 Repotting